Mihrişah Sultan (mother of Selim III): Selim's accession and political influence

 During the reign of Sultan Abdul Hamid I, which lasted for fifteen years, Şehzade Selim remained closed in the Topkapı Palace, and the Mihrişah was sent to live in the Old Palace.
 Upon Abdul Hamid's death in 1789, Selim ascended the throne after which Mihrişah became the Valide Sultan.

-Selim had a thorough renovation of the part of the Harem circle of the Topkapı Palace for the sultans for his mother.
-It is rumoured that Sultan Selim went to her apartment every day, chatted and discussed the city issues.
-Selim was extremely fond of his mother, and Mihrişah was very influential during her mandate as Valide Sultan.
-She sided with the British and was hostile to the French and the Russians, and she was particularly concerned about avoiding her son's sorrow, of a nervous and anxious nature, so much so that when the French invaded Egypt she tried to hide the news from him.

-Being an emotional, calm and gentle lady, Mihrişah has made history with her religiousness and philanthropy.
-She supported and inspired her son's reforms and refurbished her apartments in the Baroque style, being an admirer of the European style and architecture.

 She occasionally approached her son to beg a favour or an act of mercy.
 When he launched his Nizam-I Cedid (New Order), both Mihrişah and her Kethüda, by then Yusuf Agha, were his strong supporters.
 To encourage the reforms so dear to her son's heart, Mihrişah built a mosque for the Humbaracıhane (barracks of the bombardiers) at Hasköy on the Asiatic shore, and founded a school of medicine at Üsküdar.

 Yusuf Agha was her second kethüda, who had replaced her first kethüda Mahmud Agha, when he died during tenure of his office.
 He was capable, and an intimate of Selim.
 He was persuaded and finally killed by the machinations of Kabakçı Mustafa in the uprising against Selim in 1808, after which his tax farm was given to Sultan Mustafa IV's mother, Sineperver Sultan.

 Patron of architecture

-Mihrişah was very active in the 1790s as a patron of architecure, especially schools and mosques.
+Mihrişah was very active in the 1790s as a patron of architecture, especially schools and mosques.

-The Humbarahane Barracks, which Mihrişah founded in 1792, included ball casting facilities, training sites, a chlorine house with leather for use for various military purposes, kitchen, stables, baths, legitimate rooms, shops, and mosques.
-It is considered the first modern example of large-scale military buildings.
+She founded the Humbarahane Barracks, in 1792, which were considered the first modern example of large-scale military buildings.

 The Mihrişah Sultan Complex, which Mihrisah founded in 1792 and which was completed in 1796, is in the neighbourhood of Eyüp in Istanbul.
 It includes her mausoleum and an imaret (soup kitchen), today the last still-functioning Ottoman imaret.

 In 1793, Mihrişah founded Halıcıoğlu Mosque.

 Mihrişah was responsible for the building of the Vâlide Dam on the eastern branch of Arabacı Mandrai in Istanbul, to provide additional water supply to the Büyük Bent.

 Mihrişah also built a number of fountains: